Bennett-Wendorf/C0de010gy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This was a semester-long project for CS 741 at the University of Wisconsin La Crosse.
+A previous version of this project (through [this](https://github.com/Bennett-Wendorf/C0de010gy/commit/c6ff352bcee4e8b84407302848682e90cb4eedfa) commit) was a semester-long project for a graduate-level university course.
 It is designed as an event management system for non-profit organizations, allowing scheduling of events with locations, times, etc. In addition, it allows individuals to volunteer to help out for events, and make donations to specific events or the organization as a whole.

 ### Built With